 Promoting Literacy of the Mind and Body

 We usually associate literacy with reading books.
-But what happens when we expand the definition to include the way the body and brain interpret and react to the world and people around us?
+But what happens when we include a definition of physical literacy to include the way the body and brain interpret and react to the world and people around us?

-The idea that there is only one kind of intelligence has been challenged, I would argue successfully, by many researchers smarter than me.
-I've heard that there are 9 different intelligences, 8 different intelligences...
+The idea that there is only one kind of intelligence has been challenged, I would argue successfully, by many researchers.
+I've read that there are 9 different intelligences, 8 different intelligences...
 Emotional intelligence, visual spatial, verbal-linguistic, interpersonal, intrapersonal...
 Howard E. Gardner, an American Psychologist at Harvard writes a lot about this in his many published papers on the subject.
 If you want to read more, check out the resources section below.

 Sounds like the perfect training ground for kids.
 Read the list of 8 intelligences written about by Professor Gardner.

 - Music-rythmic: does the game of soccer not require sensitivity to sounds and rythms?
 How about timing that run from the (sound of the) kick of a soccer ball such that your body breaks the offside plane after the kick, but just as the ball crosses into space in the opponent's territory?